 The Optical Tube Performance Of Skywatcher 6″ Dob

-The Skywatcher Classic 150 Dobsonian uses basically the same optical tube as the Orion XT6.
-It’s a 6” f/8 Newtonian – a design that is fairly easy to manufacture to tight tolerances.
-The f/8 focal ratio also means that the scope works well with cheap eyepieces like the “Supers” that come with it (these eyepieces will have astigmatism and other problems in faster scopes), and the 1200mm focal length puts the eyepiece at a good height for children or adults who are sitting down.
-The tube will fit across the back seat of most vehicles, though probably not in the trunk or boot of a smaller car.
+The slow f/8 focal ratio also means that the scope works well when I use it with cheap eyepieces like the “Supers” that come with it (these eyepieces exhibit astigmatism and other problems when used in faster focal ratio scopes).
+And the 1200mm focal length puts the eyepiece at a good height for children or adults who are sitting down.
+The tube fit across the back seat of most vehicles, though probably not in the trunk or boot of a smaller car.

-The focuser on the 6″ Traditional is a single-speed, 2″ rack-and-pinion that is mostly made of metal.
-This is different from the 1.25″ plastic rack-and-pinions that are found on almost all cheaper scopes.
-This focuser works quite well for visual use, but the adapter system Sky-Watcher includes is a little confusing, requiring you to swap out 2” and 1.25” extension tube adapters depending on which size eyepiece/accessory you are using.
-You can get a 2” to 1.25” compression ring adapter and leave the 2” extension tube in all the time to solve this, however.
-The 2” eyepiece format allows you to get a wider field of view than possible with 1.25” eyepieces at low magnifications, making it easier to find targets and fit larger ones in one field.
-But with the 2″ eyepieces that have the widest field of view, there may be some vignetting because the scope’s secondary mirror isn’t big enough to fully light the field of view of all 2″ eyepieces.
+The 2” eyepiece format allows me to get a wider field of view than possible with 1.25” eyepieces at low magnifications, making it easier to find targets and fit larger ones in my field of view.
+But if I use a 2″ eyepiece that has the widest field of view, there is some vignetting because the scope’s secondary mirror isn’t big enough to fully light the field of view of all 2″ eyepieces.

 Included Eyepieces and Finderscope